Dr. Tamara Zach

 By Dr. Tamara Zach MD — May 05, 2026

-The good news is that most children who receive a brain MRI do not have a life-threatening condition.
-A pediatric brain MRI is primarily a precision tool — one that allows a neurologist to see detailed images of brain structure, tissue, and development that no physical exam alone can reveal.
-Understanding when this tool is appropriate can help Arizona families feel more informed and less overwhelmed when a recommendation comes.
+Most children who get a brain MRI don't have a life-threatening condition.
+The scan is a precision tool.
+It lets a neurologist see brain structure, tissue, and development in detail that no physical exam can reveal.
+Knowing when the tool fits the situation helps Arizona families feel informed instead of overwhelmed when the recommendation arrives.

-Magnetic resonance imaging (MRI) uses powerful magnets and radio waves — not radiation — to create highly detailed images of the brain and surrounding structures.
-Unlike a CT scan, MRI delivers no ionizing radiation, which makes it the preferred imaging choice for children whenever non-emergency evaluation is needed.
+MRI uses powerful magnets and radio waves to create detailed images of the brain and surrounding structures.
+There's no radiation involved.
+A CT scan delivers ionizing radiation; an MRI doesn't, which is why it's the preferred choice for children whenever an evaluation isn't an emergency.

-A pediatric brain MRI in Arizona is typically performed at a children's hospital or specialized imaging center.
-For younger children or those with significant anxiety, sedation or general anesthesia may be recommended to ensure the child remains still enough to produce diagnostic-quality images.
-Dr. Zach coordinates closely with imaging teams to make this process as smooth and stress-free as possible for both children and their families.
+In Arizona, a pediatric brain MRI usually happens at a children's hospital or a specialized imaging center.
+Younger children, or kids who get anxious, may need sedation or general anesthesia to stay still enough for diagnostic-quality images.
+Dr. Zach works with imaging teams to keep the process calm for children and parents alike.

 Seizures and Epilepsy

-A first-time unprovoked seizure in a child is one of the most common reasons a neurologist orders a brain MRI.
-Imaging helps rule out structural abnormalities — such as cortical dysplasia, tumors, or vascular malformations — that could be causing seizure activity.
-When a child's pediatric seizures are difficult to control with medication, or when seizure type changes, MRI can provide information that reshapes the treatment approach entirely.
-In many cases, it is ordered alongside a pediatric EEG to give the most complete picture of brain activity and structure together.
+A first-time unprovoked seizure is one of the most frequent reasons a neurologist orders a brain MRI.
+Imaging rules out structural causes like cortical dysplasia, tumors, or vascular malformations.
+When a child's pediatric seizures resist medication, or when the seizure type changes, an MRI can reshape the entire treatment approach.
+It's often ordered alongside a pediatric EEG to show brain activity and structure together.

 Severe, Frequent, or Unusual Headaches

-Most childhood headaches do not require imaging.
-However, certain red-flag headache patterns do warrant a closer look.
-These include headaches that wake a child from sleep, progressively worsen over days or weeks, are accompanied by vomiting unrelated to illness, or occur alongside vision changes, balance problems, or personality shifts.
-For children in the Phoenix area presenting with these symptoms, Dr. Zach evaluates whether imaging is necessary as part of a comprehensive workup for pediatric headaches and migraines.
+Most childhood headaches don't need imaging.
+Some patterns do.
+Headaches that wake a child from sleep, get steadily worse over days or weeks, come with vomiting unrelated to illness, or arrive alongside vision changes, balance problems, or personality shifts all warrant a closer look.
+For Phoenix-area children with these symptoms, Dr. Zach decides whether imaging belongs in the workup for pediatric headaches and migraines.

 Developmental Delays and Regression

-When a child loses previously acquired skills — such as the ability to speak, walk, or interact socially — this is called developmental regression, and it is always taken seriously.
-Similarly, significant global developmental delays that cannot be explained by genetic testing or clinical history alone may warrant brain MRI to look for structural or metabolic causes.
-Arizona families enrolled in the Arizona Early Intervention Program (AzEIP) may be in the process of evaluation when a neurologist identifies the need for further imaging to guide next steps.
+When a child loses skills they already had, like speaking, walking, or interacting socially, that's developmental regression, and it always gets taken seriously.
+Global delays that genetic testing and clinical history can't explain may also call for a brain MRI to check for structural or metabolic causes.
+Families enrolled in the Arizona Early Intervention Program (AzEIP) may already be mid-evaluation when a neurologist identifies the need for imaging.

 Head Trauma and Concussion

-Routine concussions typically do not require brain MRI — but when symptoms are prolonged, severe, or include neurological warning signs, imaging becomes important.
-Children with post-concussion syndrome lasting beyond three to four weeks, those with persistent cognitive fog or coordination difficulties, or those who experience a second significant head injury may benefit from MRI evaluation.
-Dr. Zach integrates imaging decisions into a broader strategy for pediatric concussion care.
+Routine concussions usually don't require a brain MRI.
+Prolonged or severe symptoms, or neurological warning signs, change that.
+A child with post-concussion syndrome lasting beyond three or four weeks, persistent cognitive fog or coordination trouble, or a second serious head injury may benefit from imaging.
+Dr. Zach folds those decisions into pediatric concussion care.

 Suspected Brain Tumors or Abnormal Head Growth

-Rapidly increasing head circumference in infants, a bulging fontanelle, or symptoms such as unexplained vomiting, visual disturbances, and declining school performance can sometimes indicate increased pressure inside the skull.
-While rare, these presentations require prompt evaluation and imaging.
+A rapidly growing head circumference in an infant, a bulging fontanelle, or symptoms like unexplained vomiting, visual disturbances, and declining school performance can point to increased pressure inside the skull.
+These cases are rare, but they need prompt evaluation and imaging.

 • Simple febrile seizures in otherwise healthy toddlers